China GDP talk boosts FTSE to 1-week closing high

 UK banks were also in demand, with a fall in Italian bond yields after clearing its latest round of auctions improving sentiment towards the financial sector.
 The banking sector suffered heavily last year as many banks were highly exposed to debt-laden peripheral euro zone economies.

-Banks rose 2.2 percent, while Barclays was up 5.4 percent.
-Lloyds gained 4.3 percent as New British banking venture NBNK made a fresh bid for 632 Lloyds bank branches.
+Banks .FTNMX8350 rose 2.2 percent, while Barclays (BARC.L) was up 5.4 percent.
+Lloyds (LLOY.L) gained 4.3 percent as New British banking venture NBNK NBNK.L made a fresh bid for 632 Lloyds bank branches.

 Charts showed positive signals in the near term, especially after the FTSE 100 bounced back on Wednesday from a support level of 5,570, which provided a floor in January.